nilssonemil/teamspeak-notifications/README.md

 [ ] Read config of which notification should be displayed from file.

 ## Requirements
+In order for the plugin to work you will have to have following libs installed:

 - libnotify
 - libxdo

 ## Installation
-Compile the plugin using `make all`.
+Compile the plugin using `make install`.
 This will place the resulting *teamspeak-notifications.so* inside the `$HOME/.ts3client/plugins` directory.
 You may have to reload TeamSpeak in order for it to be loaded.